Campusoft/knowledge_base/architecture/microservice/security.md

 We believe that authorization is part of domain and should be modelled accordingly within a bounded context, which corresponds to a microservice in our architecture.

-How We Solved Authentication and Authorization in Our Microservice Architecture https://medium.com/technology-learning/how-we-solved-authentication-and-authorization-in-our-microservice-architecture-994539d1b6e6
+How We Solved Authentication and Authorization in Our Microservice Architecture
+- Enlase roto
+https://medium.com/technology-learning/how-we-solved-authentication-and-authorization-in-our-microservice-architecture-994539d1b6e6

-Building a fine-grained permission system in a distributed environment: Architecture | Very Good Security https://www.verygoodsecurity.com/blog/posts/building-a-fine-grained-permission-system-in-a-distributed-environment
+Building a fine-grained permission system in a distributed environment: Architecture | Very Good Security
+- UMA and XACML
+- a team that manages identities and access (IAM) can work on developing a sidecar while another team can work on the business logic of the service.
+- Policy-based control for cloud native environments Flexible, fine-grained control for administrators across the stack https://www.verygoodsecurity.com/blog/posts/building-a-fine-grained-permission-system-in-a-distributed-environment

 Handling Authentication and Authorization in Microservices - Part 2